juliovp01/ops_tools/roles/logging/README.md

 Author Information
 ------------------

-The author for this role is Julio Villarreal, to contact him you could email julio@linux.com or julio@redhat.com.
-More info at : http://www.juliovillarreal.com.
+The author is Julio Villarreal, to contact him you could email julio@linux.com or julio@redhat.com.
+More info about the author at : http://www.juliovillarreal.com.
+Thanks!